The Newsy Neighbbour Magazine

 1 tbsp (15 mL) fresh marjoram leaves

-Prepare pasta as directed on the package.
+package.
 Rinse with cold water and drain.

 Toss apple slices with lemon juice to coat.
 Combine the cooked pasta, apple, turkey, strawberries and celery in a bowl.